 I love talking about our chickens.
-I mean, let’s face it, chickens are not only essential for farm fresh eggs but they’re interesting and fun.
-Lately I’ve noticed more interest in hearing about the crazy antics of my chickens.
-They especially love Bruno, our attack rooster; named after judge Bruno on Dancing with the Stars for his “colorful and loud” personality.
-Sadly, Bruno is no longer with us but his stories live on.
+Let’s face it: chickens are essential for farm-fresh eggs and are interesting and fun.
+Lately, I’ve noticed more interest in hearing about the crazy antics of my chickens.
+They especially love Bruno, our attack rooster, named after judge Bruno on Dancing with the Stars for his “colorful and loud” personality.
+Sadly, Bruno is no longer with us, but his stories live on.
 We couldn’t ask for better security patrol; the neighborhood dogs still don’t try to dig under our fence.

 Many people who love our stories are raising their own backyard flock.
 It’s not just the funny stories driving more urban adventurers into backyard chicken farming.
-The healthy benefit of eating eggs from their own hens living a more humane lifestyle is a driving reason as well.
+The healthy benefit of eating eggs from their own hens and living a more humane lifestyle is also a driving reason.

-Most people raising chickens do intensive research into the positive and negative of being a backyard chicken farmer.
-Unfortunately, many never try because of the misplaced belief that chickens are strictly farm animals, needing lots of space, feed, and supplies not readily available to them.
-The reality is, just about any backyard will do; if it’s big enough for a dog, it’s big enough for chickens.
-As for the supplies; if you don’t have a farm supply store near you, most poultry supplies, including the chicken coop and food, is available to order online, 24 hours a day.
+Most people raising chickens do intensive research into the positives and negatives of being a backyard chicken farmer.
+Unfortunately, many never try because of the misplaced belief that chickens are strictly farm animals, needing lots of space, feed, and supplies not readily available.
+In reality, just about any backyard will do; if it’s big enough for a dog, it’s big enough for chickens.
+As for the supplies, if you don’t have a farm supply store near you, most poultry supplies, including the chicken coop and food, are available to order online, 24 hours a day.

 Before you decide to welcome these fun and fascinating animals into your yard, there is some general knowledge needed for becoming a backyard chicken farmer.
 There are two experts in the poultry world, with books I highly recommend: Storey’s Guide to Raising Chickens by Gail Damerow and The Chicken Health Handbook by Gail Damerow and Jeanne Smith DVM.
 Both books are a must for any backyard chicken farmer.